-- 31. The hearing shall take place on weekdays from December 15, 20-- to December 19, 20--. - 32.
-If the parties agree, or if the tribunal so directs after hearing submissions, some or all of the hearing may be conducted using remote video software. - 33.
+- 29. The hearing shall take place on weekdays from December 15, 20-- to December 19, 20--. - 30.
+If the parties agree, or if the tribunal so directs after hearing submissions.
+Some or all of the hearing may be conducted using remote video software. - 31.
 The hearing shall be held in private.
-Attendance at the hearing, or during any part of the hearing, shall be restricted to those whose presence has been agreed by the parties or allowed by the tribunal. - 34.
+Attendance at the hearing, or during any part of the hearing, shall be restricted to those whose presence has been agreed by the parties or allowed by the tribunal. - 32.
 The hearing will conclude with oral submissions by both parties.
-Either party may also, or instead, submit written closing submissions at or shortly after the hearing, at such time as can be agreed by the parties or as directed by the tribunal. - 35.
+Either party may also submit written closing submissions at or shortly after the hearing, at such time as can be agreed by the parties or as directed by the tribunal. - 33.
 The hearing shall be at any location upon which the parties agree.
-Costs relating to the hearing facility shall be borne equally by both sides, subject to reallocation among the parties pursuant to any cost order made by the tribunal. - 36.
+Costs relating to the hearing facility shall be borne equally by both sides, subject to reallocation among the parties pursuant to any cost order made by the tribunal. - 34.
 The hearing shall be transcribed and or recorded, if that is requested by any party or if so directed by the tribunal after hearing submissions.
-Costs relating to the transcripts shall be borne by the party requesting the transcription, subject to any direction by the tribunal after hearing submissions and subject to reallocation among the parties pursuant to any cost order made by the tribunal.
+Costs relating to the transcripts shall be borne by the party requesting the transcription, subject to any direction by the tribunal after hearing submissions and subject to reallocation among the parties pursuant to any cost order made by the tribunal. - 35.
+A witness who has provided a statement or report on behalf of a party shall be made available for cross-examination at the hearing unless the other party agrees otherwise.
+If a witness is unavailable for cross-examination, e.g. due to death or disability, the admission into evidence and the weight to be attached to the statement shall be in the discretion of the tribunal.

-- 37. A witness who has provided a statement or report on behalf of a party shall be made available for cross-examination at the hearing unless the other party agrees otherwise.
-If a witness is unavailable for cross-examination, e.g. due to death or disability, the admission into evidence and the weight to be attached to the statement shall be in the discretion of the tribunal. - 38.
-At the evidentiary hearing, a witness may be briefly examined by the party that submitted the statement or report of the witness only for the purpose of introducing the witness and highlighting key aspects of the witness' evidence, without adding any new evidence of substance.
-Such introductory examinations shall not take more than fifteen minutes and shall be followed by a cross-examination of the witness by the other party and re- examination, if requested. - 39.
+- 36. At the evidentiary hearing, a witness may be briefly examined by the party that submitted the statement or report of the witness only for the purpose of introducing the witness and highlighting key aspects of the witness' evidence, without adding any new evidence of substance.
+Such introductory examinations shall not take more than fifteen minutes and shall be followed by a cross-examination of the witness by the other party and re- examination, if requested. - 37.
 By agreement of the parties or direction of the tribunal, the cross-examination of any witness may take place at a time and place other than the hearing referred to above.
-However, unless the parties agree otherwise, the tribunal shall be present, in person or by video, at any such cross-examination. - 40.
-No document may be put to a witness in cross-examination unless it was produced or referenced by one or more of the parties prior to the hearing in accordance with the directions above relating to the production of documents in the arbitration.
-Where a document was produced prior to the hearing, but not attached as an exhibit to any witness statement or report, it may not be put to a witness without leave of the tribunal, unless notice of the intention to put the document to the witness has been given to opposing counsel by no later that 6 pm on the day before the witness is expected to testify. - 41.
+However, unless the parties agree otherwise, the tribunal shall be present at any such cross-examination. - 38.
+No document may be put to a witness in cross-examination unless it was produced or referenced by one or more of the parties prior to the hearing in accordance with the directions above relating to the production of documents in the arbitration. - 39.
 Information presented in the arbitration shall not be excluded on the basis of legal rules of evidence (including the rules relating to hearsay and the "Rule in Browne v Dunn").
 The law of privilege will be applied in the arbitration.
 The tribunal shall weigh the evidence based upon the submissions of the parties, and may exclude evidence that is immaterial, irrelevant, repetitive or disproportionate to the point that is sought to be proved.